Oil pipeline opponent uses 'necessity defense' _ What is it? | New Country 923

 Judges in recent pipeline protest trials in North Dakota, Montana and Washington state have rejected the defense.
 The Montana judge said he didn’t want to put U.S. energy policy on trial, and the North Dakota judge said a reasonable person couldn’t conclude a direct cause and effect between the defendant’s pipeline protest and climate change.

 The Montana case is pending.
-In both the Washington and North Dakota cases, the protester on trial was allowed to tell jurors of his “state of mind” during the offense, but protesters in both cases were still convicted.
+In the Washington and North Dakota cases, the protesters on trial were allowed to tell jurors of their “state of mind” during the offense, but in both cases were still convicted.
 In the Washington case, the protester received probation and said he was “heartened, knowing that we are bringing these arguments into the jury system.”